crypto-org-chain/cronos-docs/docs/resources/technical-glossary.md

 The **A**pplication **B**lock**C**hain **I**nterface connects Tendermint (for consensus operations) to the actual applications.

-**Chain-maind**
+**ethermintd**

-chain-maind is the all-in-one command-line interface.
+ethermintd is the all-in-one command-line interface.
 It supports wallet management, funds transfer, and staking operations.

 **Client-rpc**